iuwa/MASKS/README.md

 In order to run "2-MASKS.py", following inputs are required:
-* Outputs of test inputs (and its neighborhoods and manipulations) for each classifier: would be stored numpy array in files "Results" folder.
+* Outputs of test inputs (and its neighborhoods and manipulations) for each classifier: would be stored numpy array in files "Results" folder,
-* The number of output classes: would be stored in "no_classes"
+* The number of output classes: would be stored in "no_classes",
-* The number of neighborhoods and manipulations: would be stored in "nei_man_no"
+* The number of neighborhoods and manipulations: would be stored in "nei_man_no",
 * Ordered correct labels of inputs: would be stored in "target_test".

 The Modified Fashion MNIST, MNIST, and Fruit-360 examples could be found in https://github.com/iuwa/MASKS (FashionMNIST-MASKS.zip, MNIST-MASKS.zip, and Fruit-360-MASKS.zip).